Ohubabs/Mattermost-Team-EKS/README.md

 ![Screenshot 2024-05-15 at 5 28 49 PM](https://github.com/Ohubabs/Mattermost-Team-EKS/assets/68171102/82372bf8-febf-4eb3-b789-4523fcbee4f2)

-### Step 14: Deploy the Mattermost Helm Chart with embedded MYSQL database:
+### Step 14: Deploy the Helm Chart to create the Mattermost web app plus embedded MYSQL database containers/pods, and storegaclasses to Dynamically provision their pods with EBS storage:

 Enter the mattermost/ directory
 Edit the mattermost-values.yml file by entering the credentials for the embedded mysql database and the storageclass names for Mattermost & MYSQL so their pods can be dynamically provisioned EBS storage.